Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Qualifications and adverse remarks: in subsidiary/associate/JV audit reports

-CARO 2020 does not apply to One Person Companies, small companies (paid-up capital up to ₹4 crore and turnover up to ₹40 crore), and private companies meeting all of the following: no bank/FI loan exceeding ₹100 crore, no securities premium exceeding ₹50 crore, and turnover not exceeding ₹10 crore.
+CARO 2020 does not apply to One Person Companies, small companies (paid-up capital up to ₹4 crore and turnover up to ₹40 crore), and private companies meeting all of the following: paid-up capital and reserves not more than ₹1 crore, no bank/FI borrowings exceeding ₹1 crore at any point during the financial year, and total revenue not exceeding ₹10 crore during the financial year.
 Banking, insurance, and Section 8 companies are also exempt from CARO reporting.

 Many startups that raise funding and exceed the small company thresholds (paid-up capital above ₹4 crore or turnover above ₹40 crore) fail to realize that CARO 2020 reporting becomes applicable from that financial year onward.
-Based on our audit experience, 15% of funded startups miss CARO compliance in their first year of exceeding thresholds.
+Based on our experience supporting companies through audit, 15% of funded startups miss CARO compliance in their first year of exceeding thresholds.
 Discuss CARO applicability with your statutory auditor at the start of each financial year.

 Benefits of Professional Financial Audit Services

 A professional statutory audit adds value far beyond regulatory compliance.
-Here are 8 concrete benefits of engaging qualified Chartered Accountants for your company's annual audit:
+Here are 8 concrete benefits of engaging qualified Tax Professionals for your company's annual audit:

 Legal Compliance